-2. Remove the nut securing the positive cable to the starter; then remove the cable from the starter.

-3. Remove the two cap screws securing the starter to the crankcase; then remove the starter.
+2. Remove the nut securing the positive cable to the starter motor; then remove the cable from the starter motor.
+3. Remove the two cap screws securing the starter motor to the crankcase; then remove the starter motor.
 Account for the wiring forms and an O-ring.

-1. Apply a small amount of grease to the O-ring seal on the starter; then install the starter into the crankcase.
+1. Apply a small amount of grease to the O-ring seal on the starter motor; then install the starter motor into the crankcase.
 Secure with two machine screws and wiring forms.
-2. Secure the positive cable to the starter with the nut.
-3. Connect the battery.
+2. Secure the positive cable to the starter motor with the nut.
+3. Connect the battery (positive cable first).